lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 Create some new empty components `Main.js`, `Header.js` and `Home.js`.

-`Main` is going to be the home of our react routing, where to choose which components to pick based on our route. `Header` is where we'll show our links where we'll interact with react router. `Home` will be where we put the initial content we want to load.
+- `Main` is going to be the home of our routing in React, where we choose component based on our URL.
+- `Header` is where we'll show our links where we'll interact with react router with our navigation components.
+- `Home` will be where we put the initial content we want to load.

 ```bash
 touch src/components/{Main.js,Header.js,Home.js}